alexander-pick/MKMTool/README.md

 New/improved features:
 + Added a new module "Price External List" - allows to generate new prices to a list of card loaded from a CSV file and then export it or directly put on sale to MKM.
 See [documentation](#Price-External-List) below.
 + The main window can now be enlarged
++ All "module" windows (Check Cheap Deals, Check Display Value etc.) now no longer block the main window, so you can scroll through the log while the module is opened.
+Clicking the module window while its window is open will close the window.
+Data that rely on your MKM profile are reloaded every time you re-open the window, but "local" settings (i.e. checkboxes you checked etc.) now persist when you close and re-open the window.
 + The number of API calls you sent to MKM is now displayed on the bottom of the window along the maximum number of calls you are allowed.
 When the limit is reached, MKMTool will no longer send any requests to MKM until you restart MKMTool or new day has passed (MKM resets the counter on 0:00 CET).
 The number of calls comes directly from MKM (they send it with each call), so it is 100% reliable.
 When you have only 50 calls remaining, the text will turn red to warn you.
 + Reworked GUI for [Check for Cheap Deals](#Check-for-Cheap-Deals).
 Also, for user check you can now filter only cards from the specified expansion rather than checking all cards of the user
 + Added the option to use different price factor for the average price when worldwide search is used for price update (there is a separate slider for it now)